-The good news is, there are journals that can fit your busy lifestyle and still provide a great deal of value without having to commit a lot of time.
+The good news is, there are journals that can fit your busy mom life and still make an impact without having to commit a lot of time.

 We can get so wrapped up in our own minds about our problems that we forget how good we have it.